smartcat-labs/smartcat-ops/projects/sentinel/README.md

 ## About
 Sentinel stack is intended to be deployed in the AWS, using the EC2 instances.
-The stack is consisted of the 3-node Cassandra cluster, monitoring node, load generator node, and the 3-node analytic cluster.
+The stack is consisted of the 3-node Cassandra cluster, monitoring node, load generator node, and the Spark cluster consisted of 1 master, and 3 slave nodes.

 ### Cassandra